 Feet: From rubber components in shoes, especially around the instep or toes

-Face: From swimming goggles, diving masks, or eyeglass nose pads
+Face: From foam pillows, makeup applicators, swimming goggles, diving masks, or eyeglass nose pads

 Waist or thighs: From elastic waistbands or undergarments